Blanket Coat Project

 Or click here for a PDF assembly guide

-Last winter, we were able to make and distribute 30 good quality, heavy wool coats, 10 mitts, and several blankets to the community.
+To date, we have made and distributed over 90 good quality, heavy wool coats, and a good number of mitts and blankets to the community.
 This year, we will continue making mittens and blankets in larger numbers.
 Last year we went through all our donated money, and so we need your help to start up ASAP!

 Monetary donations will be used to buy fabric and notions used to make coats or blankets as needed, and any amount beyond that will either be spent to donate necessities such as socks and underwear or to be used next year when we start again!